YPF GA Recruitment FAQ

 • Prospects of actively contributing in the decision-making process by providing input

-At the same time, after completion of the apprenticeship, the candidate will receive the following valuable documents as their lifetime assets:
+Upon successful completion of the apprenticeship, apprentices will receive the following valuable documents as their lifetime assets:

 • Certificate of Apprenticeship Completion issued by Youth Policy Forum (YPF) with its official seal

-• Awards/Recognition/Medal – to encourage apprentices to perform with the best of their efforts & skills, we will recognize outstanding apprentices and acknowledge their performance
+• Awards/Recognition– to encourage apprentices to perform with the best of their efforts & skills, we recognize outstanding apprentices and acknowledge their performance

-• A Candidate must be enrolled/passed in any stream of Higher Secondary/Bachelor’s/Master’s/Doctoral Program in a recognized University/school situated anywhere in the world
+• Must be enrolled/passed in any stream of Higher Secondary/Bachelor’s/Master’s/Doctoral Program from a recognized University/school situated anywhere in the world

-• Experience in research – particularly with literature, reports, and government website/other sources
+• Experienced in research – particularly with literature, reports, and government website/other sources

-Policymakers associated with YPF’s Governance Apprenticeship program work across different fields ranging from economic planning to foreign affairs, and represent a wide range of Bangladeshi political parties.
-Consequently, the type of work that Governance Apprenticeships receive is varied and based upon the mentor in question.
-Possible examples of work are mentioned below:
+Mentors associated with YPF’s Governance Apprenticeship program work across different fields ranging from economic planning to foreign affairs, and represent a wide range of Bangladeshi political parties.
+Similarly, the type of work that Governance Apprenticeships are assigned is varied and based on mentors’ requirements

 • Conducting literature reviews and other secondary research

-• Collecting and analyzing primary or secondary data for the mentor
+• Collecting and analyzing primary or secondary data for mentors

 • Preparing talking points, briefs, interview questions and reports

-• Attending regular meetings with other governance apprentices in the same team
+• Attending regular meetings, corresponding and brainstorming regularly with other Governance Apprentices in the same team

-You are expected to work 10-20 hours per week.
+You are expected to commit at least 10-20 hours per week to the program.

-You are expected to start working under this program from September 01, 2022.
+You are expected to start working under this program from October 01, 2023.
+Further details will be provided during induction training.

 We occasionally come up with opportunities for those who want to work with us.
-You will find available opportunities here.
+You can find available opportunities here.

 Scroll to Top